Scientific Discovery in the Age of AI and Supercomputing: Data classification

 While keyword matching is a well-established strategy in the AI measurement literature, it necessarily offers a surface-level view of a paper’s content.
 Full-text classification using LLMs provides a more granular understanding of actual AI usage, enabling us to cross-validate keyword-based tagging.
 Combining the two approaches therefore improves robustness: keywords ensure broad coverage and consistency with existing work, whereas LLM-based reading aids in identifying nuanced or implicit uses of AI that may not be captured at the metadata level.

+For the LLM-based classification, we use Gemma2:27B as our main classifier to detect AI-related content in the full-text corpus, with Gemma3:27B used for independent validation.
+To validate this choice, we used Gemma3:27B to independently review a random sample of 500 papers, comparing outputs on both the AI classification and the subsequent development-vs-use sub-classification.
+The results converged well: agreement was 93.6\% (468/500) on AI classification and 27/31 on the use-vs-development sub-classification, of which development agreement was 2/3 and use agreement was 25/28.
+We therefore retained Gemma2:27B as our main classifier.

-For the LLM-based classification, we use two Google AI models -- Gemma3-27B and Gemma2-27B -- to detect AI-related content in the full-text corpus.
-Across the sample, the models classify 11\% of papers as AI-enhanced.
-To evaluate the reliability of these positive classifications, we manually reviewed a random subset of 200 papers flagged as AI-related.
-Of these, 195 (97\%) indeed contained explicit evidence of AI use, providing reassuring evidence of high precision in the LLM-based approach.
+Across the sample, Gemma2:27B classifies 11\% of papers as AI-enhanced.
+To evaluate the reliability of these positive classifications, we manually reviewed a random subset of 200 papers flagged as AI-related; of these, 195 (97\%) contained explicit evidence of AI use, providing reassuring evidence of high precision in the LLM-based approach.
 We then compare the LLM results with the keyword-based method.
 In the same full-text sample, the keyword approach identifies 9\% of papers as AI-related, a proportion close to what we observe in the full HPC dataset.
 Across both methods, 8,692 papers are labeled as AI-related.

 To quantify agreement, we construct a confusion matrix using the LLM classification as reference.
 The two methods agree in 93.8\% of cases.
 Relative to the LLM-based classification (treated as reference), the keyword approach shows a precision of 79.4\%, a recall of 62.1\%, a specificity of 97.9\%, and an F1-score of 69.7\%.
 This pattern suggests that the keyword method is conservative: it rarely mislabels non-AI papers as AI (2,254 false positives), but it misses a substantial share of AI-related work (5,312 false negatives, more than twice as many as false positives).
 Cohen’s kappa statistic further confirms substantial agreement between the two methods ($\kappa = 0.7$) (see Table \ref{tab:confusion_matrix}).